mdn/content/files/en-us/web/api/attribution_reporting_api/registering_triggers/index.md

 {{SeeCompatTable}}{{DefaultAPISidebar("Attribution Reporting API")}}

-This article explains how to register attribution triggers for users to interact with.
+This article explains how to register attribution triggers.

 ## Basic methodology